BioBoost/object-oriented-programming-using-java/methods/readme.md

     // TODO code application logic here
 }
 ```

+Notice that no variable is created to hold the value of `number * number` inside the method.
+Instead the value is immediately returned.
+While it would not have been wrong to create a temporary variable to hold the result, it would make the code longer than needed.

 Calling this method inside your main would result in the following code: